irena-flextool/flextool/docs/how_to.md

 When dealing with investments the splitting only works if the different periods are similar, in most cases complete years.
 If the first solve is really windy, it would invest too much on wind which wouldn't produce enough energy in later solves and then it would need to invest again to something else.
 It can also be challenging to consider lifetimes.
 If the option of retiring is allowed, it might retire something that is needed for later solves.
 In this example, the periods are complete years and the only difference between periods is increased demand.

-The model rolls through several solves and therefore, the `model` object *flexTool* has four values in the `solves` array.
+The model rolls through several solves and therefore, the `model` entity *flexTool* has four values in the `solves` array.
 Each value represents one solve and it's position in the sequence of solves.
 The next figure illustrates the realization (blue) and foresight horizons (grey).
 The first solve will solve both the year 2020 and year 2025, but it will only output the year 2020.
 The next will solve both 2025 and 2030 but only output 2025.

 ![One vs multi solve](./one_multi_solve.png)